Calculate applicable TDS on payments to ensure accurate tax deduction and compliance.

 Freelance and contractual payments

-TDS for Resident and Non-Resident Payments
+TDS calculator for Resident and Non-resident payments

 How to Use the TDS Calculator Online

-Follow these simple steps to calculate TDS:
+Follow these simple steps to calculate TDS using the online TDS calculator:

-Select the Recipient – Resident or Non-Resident
+Select the Residencial Stuatus of Recipient– Resident or Non-Resident

 Choose the Recipient Type – Individual / HUF / Sole Proprietor or Others